lynnfaraday/aresmush.com/_root/tutorials/config/website.md

 * box-bg.png - Used as a background behind the character and log pages.
 * jumbotron.png - Home page image.

+## Advanced Options

+The web portal has a number of configuration options.
+To set them:

+1. Go to the Web Portal's admin screen.
+2. Look for the section titled 'Web Portal Setup'.
+3. Select one of the options.

+### Markdown

+Many of the web portal pages allow players to enter [Markdown](https://daringfireball.net/projects/markdown/syntax).
+By default, Ares allows HTML in its Markdown text.
+This gives players a great deal of flexibility for embedding images, youtube videos, or custom styles.
+However, it *could* be used to run malicious or annoying javascript code.
+If you're worried about this, you can tell Ares to run Markdown in safe mode by disabling HTML.

+### File Uploads

+You can configure the maximum file upload size.
+By default it is 5000 kB (5 MB).

 ## Configuring Recaptca

+You can use Google's [Recaptcha](https://www.google.com/recaptcha/intro/) to keep bots from creating accounts.
+This is optional - if you don't set it up, the web portal will just let anyone sign up.

-The game website uses Google's [Recaptcha](https://www.google.com/recaptcha/intro/) to keep bots from creating accounts.
-Sign up for your own key by clicking "Get Recaptcha" from that website.
+Sign up for your own Recaptcha key by clicking "Get Recaptcha" from that website.

 1. Create a new "Recaptcha v2" key.
 2. List your game's website domain under the domains list.
 You can also list 'localhost' if you're doing local testing.